data-preservation-programs/singularity/docs/cli-reference/datasource/add/onedrive.md

    singularity datasource add onedrive [command options] <dataset_name> <source_path>

 DESCRIPTION:
+   --onedrive-token
+      OAuth Access Token as a JSON blob.

+   --onedrive-auth-url
+      Auth server URL.

+      Leave blank to use the provider defaults.

+   --onedrive-token-url
+      Token server url.

+      Leave blank to use the provider defaults.

+   --onedrive-link-password
+      Set the password for links created by the link command.

+      At the time of writing this only works with OneDrive personal paid accounts.

    --onedrive-link-scope
       Set the scope of the links created by the link command.